-Impairment loss on plant and equipment for the Period
+Impairment loss on plant and equipment and right-of-use assets for the Period

 Given the adverse impact on the performance of the Group's manufacturing business of semiconductors as a result of weak demand on consumer electronic products and in accordance with the HKAS 36 requirements, the management performed impairment assessment for the relevant segment.
-The recoverable amount of the relevant assets is determined by value-in-use calculation using discounted cashflow projection, based on the financial forecasts prepared by the management and with reference to a valuation performed by Valtech Valuation Advisory Limited ("Valtech"), the independent qualified professional valuer.
-Valtech has appropriate qualifications and has recent experience in the valuation of similar assets in the relevant industries.

-As a result of the impairment assessment, provision for impairment loss of approximately HK\$9.1 million (2022: HK\$22.5 million) has been made on the plant and equipment during the Period.
-The non-cash provision for impairment loss will reduce the net carrying amount of plant and equipment, reducing the depreciation charge over the remaining useful life.
+As a result of the impairment assessment, impairment loss of HK\$1.3 million (2023: HK\$9.1 million) has been made during the Period.